Sustainable Cooks

 You’re going to love this tender, juicy, and incredibly flavorful Instant Pot Orange Chicken!
-This easy and healthy orange chicken recipe involves no frying, nothing sketchy – just real food ingredients that beats takeout every time.
+This easy and healthy orange chicken recipe involves no frying, nothing sketchy – just simple ingredients that beats takeout.

-This Healthy Orange Chicken recipe is about to be your new favorite dinner!
+This Instant Pot orange chicken recipe is about to be your new favorite dinner!
 It’s so easy, absolutely delicious, and will make the most tender chicken you’ve ever had!

 This recipe is rocking: